 If your Connections upgrade strategy requires a side-by-side migration, understand how that process applies to Component Pack.

-Use these steps to help you install Component Pack 8 CR3 or replace Component Pack 7 or 8 with 8 CR3.
+Use these steps to help you install the latest CR version of Component Pack 8 or replace Component Pack 7 or 8 with its latest CR version.

 Installing Component Pack on OpenShift

 This document outlines the steps for OpenShift deployment.